Space Run Review

 Space Run

 There is only a single camera view for the game, but you are able to zoom in and out with the keyboard.
-The standard overhead view gets the job done, but I much rather have direct control over the zoom using a mouse wheel, instead of holding a key for either a zoomed in view or a zoomed out.
+The standard overhead view gets the job done, but I would rather have direct control over the zoom using a mouse wheel, instead of holding a key for either a zoomed-in view or a zoomed-out one.
 Unless you are being overwhelmed and miss the indicator, you will always know where enemies will be coming from and what path they will take.
 Asteroids have the tendency to move in a straight line across your ship, but space pirates are more agile, moving around your ship with relative ease.
-To prepare your precious cargo space ship for defense, you’ll be able to spend the game’s currency, hexnuts, on shields, engines and cannons.
-Hexnuts are earned slowly over time, but destroying other ships and asteroids will provide a quick influx if you are quick enough to hover over the “dropped” loot in similar fashion to gathering sunlight in Plants vs. Zombies.
+To prepare your precious cargo spaceship for defense, you'll be able to spend the game's currency, hexnuts, on shields, engines, and cannons.
+Hexnuts are earned slowly over time, but destroying other ships and asteroids will provide a quick influx if you are quick enough to hover over the "dropped" loot in similar fashion to gathering sunlight in Plants vs. Zombies.

 Simply Put

 Space Run has proved that the tower-defense genre can be molded into one of the more enjoyable narratives of the year, as well as keeping the gameplay fresh from start to finish.
-The dialogue between missions are chock full of sci-fi references and are fully voiced.
+The dialogue between missions is chock-full of sci-fi references and is fully voiced.

 Note: Space Run was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.